-WE ALL PAY HEAVY PRICE
+WE ALL PAY A HEAVY PRICE FOR CRIME

 All across the country, people love to shop — and shoplift.

 They steal anything they can get their hands on.
 They steal clothes, shoes, cars, books, DVDs, jewelry, landscaping materials, liquor, cigarettes, condoms, pregnancy tests, power tools, electronics, sunglasses, penny candy and high-dollar meat products.

 They stuff items inside their clothes, drop them into bags, switch price tags, swap old shoes for new and push whole carts of groceries right past the check stands of busy supermarkets and right out the doors.